Azure/azure-iot-arduino/README.md

 # AzureIoTHub - Azure IoT Hub library for Arduino

+** There are known issues with this repository that are currently being worked on.
+Please refer to the [Espressif Azure IoT GitHub repository] to use the ESP8266 with Azure IoT. **

 This library is a port of the
 [Microsoft Azure IoT device SDK for C](https://github.com/Azure/azure-iot-sdks/blob/master/c/readme.md) to Arduino.
 It allows you to use several Arduino compatible boards with Azure IoT Hub.